-(2) Safe handling and shielding instructions in case of a dislodged source;

-(3) Procedures for patient or human research subject control;

-(4) Procedures for visitor control, to include routine visitation of hospitalized individuals in accordance with 641-40.26(136C) and visitation authorized in accordance with 641-40.26(136C);

-(5) Procedures for notification of the radiation safety officer, radiation safety officer designee, or authorized user if the patient or human research subject dies or has a medical emergency; and c.
+- (2) Safe handling and shielding instructions in case of a dislodged source; - (3) Procedures for patient or human research subject control; - (4) Procedures for visitor control, to include routine visitation of hospitalized individuals in accordance with 641-40.26(136C) and visitation authorized in accordance with 641-40.26(136C); - (5) Procedures for notification of the radiation safety officer, radiation safety officer designee, or authorized user if the patient or human research subject dies or has a medical emergency; and - (6) Training requirements specified in 641-40.110(136C) and 40.116(136C) as adopted by reference and included herein. - c.
 A licensee shall maintain a record of individuals receiving instruction required by 41.2(44) "a," a description of the instruction, the date of instruction, and the name of the individual who gave the instruction for three years.